lausberger/privacy-activism/README.md

 * Conducted preliminary research on using Burp extensions to automate proxy functionality
 * Created repository
 * Compiled resoures for coding a Burp extension, added to README
-* Added project roadmap section to README
+* Added To-Do list section to README
 * Added methodology section to README
 * Wrote initial implementation of BurpExtender, which intercepts request cookie field=value pairs and scrambles the values before sending
-* Created the guiding research questions
+* Wrote research questions and hypotheses
 * Wrote experimental design
-* Compiled useful resources for experiment
+* Compiled useful resources for experimentation
 * Researched browser API hooking and added pertinent resources to README
-* Created fork of Chromium and obtained all relevant Google API keys
+* Created fork of Chromium and obtained all relevant IDs and API keys
-* Wrote a revised BurpExender implementation, which randomly spoofs each component of User-Agent header
+* Wrote preliminary revised BurpExender implementation, which individually randomizes each individual component of User-Agent header
 * Spoofed Geolocation API return values in Chromium
+* Created slide presentation for final implementation meeting

 #### Elias
-* Compiled initial list of websites for experiment
+* Compiled preliminary list of websites for experiment
 * Researched Regex pattern matching for User-Agent headers
 * Obtained large database of User-Agents for use in proxy extension
-* Implemented revised BurpExtender to randomize User-Agent from large database of valid User-Agent strings
+* Implemented final revised BurpExtender: randomize entire User-Agent from large database of valid strings